ElectronPlant/MPU-6050_Arduino_Library/README.md

 MPU Library
 ---------------
  The library aims to simplify the use of the MPU-6050 sensor by including all the basic functionality such us:

      +) Initialization.

      +) Self-test.

      +) Calibration.

-     +) Retrieving the data from the sensor.
+     +) Retrieving the data from the sensor
+	 .
 	 +) Simplified Kalman Filer to calculate the angle.

 (It uses millis() for the timeout --> check if the timers are modified)